htrajan/ht-drawsteel/Bestiary/Gnoll Abyssal Archer.md

 **2d10 + 2**

 - ✦ ≤11: 4 corruption damage; M1 [[Slowed|slowed]] (save ends)
-- ★ 12–16: 7 corruption damage; M2 [[Slowed|slowed]] (save ends)
+- ★ 12-16: 7 corruption damage; M2 [[Slowed|slowed]] (save ends)

-Effect: This attack has edge against creatures the abyssal archer has previously targeted.
+**Effect:** This attack has edge against creatures the abyssal archer has previously targeted.

-**Cackletongue (2 Malice)**
+#### Cackletongue (2 Malice)

 |                            |                             |
 | :------------------------- | :-------------------------- |
 | Keywords: -                | Type: Maneuver              |
 | Distance: Self and 2 burst | Target: Self and all allies |

-Effect: Each target has an edge on their next attack before the end of their next turn.
+**Effect:** Each target has an edge on their next attack before the end of their next turn.
 Targets who haven't used a cackletongue maneuver on this turn use it immediately at no cost.

 **Death Frenzy**